Bertha Thompson: Golf career

 In 1903 at Royal Portrush there were too few Scottish players to make a team and the only international was one between Ireland and England, Ireland winning 9–1 with Thompson losing to Maud Stuart.
 Thompson met Florence Hezlet in the third round.
 She was dormie-three up but eventually lost the match at the 20th hole.
 In the 1904 internationals, England beat Scotland 5–4, Ireland beat England 6–3 and Scotland beat Ireland 7–2, one match being halved in each contest.
 The first two matches were played at Royal Troon, the third at Prestwick.
 Thompson won her two matches, beating Madge Maitland and Maud Stewart.
 Thompson struggled in the early rounds of the championship, winning her opening two matches at the 21st and 20th holes.
 She then beat Issette Pearson before losing to Lottie Dod at the last-16 stage.

-The 1905 Womens Amateur Championship was held at Royal Cromer.
+The 1905 Women's Amateur Championship was held at Royal Cromer.
 It saw the inaugural Women's Home Internationals, teams competing for the Miller challenge trophy.
 Thompson lost her match against Scotland but won against Ireland.
 In the championship, Thompson reached the fourth round where she beat Lottie Dod 4&2.
 On the third day Thompson won both her matches at extra holes.
 She met Margaret Curtis at the last-16 stage, winning at the 19th hole and then beat Evelyn Steel at the 20th hole.
 She met Winifred Brown in the semi-finals, winning 2&1.
 The final was against Maud Stuart.
 Thompson was three up after five holes, but Stuart won the next three holes.
-Thompson then took a two hole lead and won the match 3&2 after winning the 16th hole.
+Thompson then took a two-hole lead and won the match 3&2 after winning the 16th hole.

-The 1906 Womens Amateur Championship was played at Burnham & Berrow.
+The 1906 Women's Amateur Championship was played at Burnham & Berrow.
 Thompson lost both her matches in the Home Internationals, to Dorothy Campbell and May Hezlet, England again finishing runners-up to Scotland.
 In the championship she won her early matches by large margins to reach the last-16 stage.
 On the third day she beat two international players, Evelyn Morant, 4&3, and Violet Tynte, 5&4.
 In the semi-finals she beat Amy Sumpter, winning 3&2 after being five up at the turn.
 In the final she met Alice Kennion.
 The match was level after 10 holes but Thompson hurt her thumb and lost the match 4&3.